 The Lyric, Hammersmith

 The Lyric, Hammersmith is more than just a theatre.
-The charity prides itself with the engagement work they support with the local community.
+The charity prides itself with the engagement work they undertake within their local community.

 The Arts Society